-After your amazing time in Franz Josef Land, cross back south through the bountiful waters of the Barents Sea.
-Presentations and workshops by the expert staff ensure that these days at sea are not idly spent.
-You may also take advantage of onboard facilities and amenities such as a polar library, volleyball court, gym, two saunas, warm seawater pool, gift shop, and massage treatments.
+Head south through the bountiful waters of the Barents Sea.
+Presentations and workshops ensure that these days at sea are not idly spent.
+You may also take advantage of onboard facilities and amenities such as a polar library, volleyball court, gym, two saunas, seawater pool, gift shop, and massage treatments.
 Seabird viewing and whale sightings can be enjoyed from panoramic open decks as well as exterior stateroom windows.

 After breakfast disembark the ship and take a group transfer to the airport.